Danny Recommends: First Time Guest Tents

 Pub tables (for guests to use while filling out information).
 We’re huge fans of MityLite‘s products, and use their 30″ round, 42″ tall scissor-leg model.
 (Don’t forget to drape them with spandex from Premier.)
 We use three per tent…contact the folks at MityLite for a quote.

 Heating / cooling.
 Keep your volunteers comfortable.
 We’ve used various models of heaters.
-This one clips to the underside of the tent frame (get the bracket), and this one attaches to a free standing propane tank (but may be a bit riskier).
+Currently, I prefer a “Mr. Heater,” especially where portability and storage space is a factor.
 This fan puts out a great breeze.

 Additional signage.
 Because the tent is emblazoned on all four sides with “FIRST TIME GUEST?
 STOP HERE.”, the tent is our sign.
 However, if we end up moving inside because of severe weather, we typically have to ditch the tent (depending on lobby space) and we’ll use this model from Signicade.